CodeMilitant/code-meta/readme.txt

 2. Login to your WordPress admin.
 3. Select 'Plugins->Add New'
 4. Click the 'Upload Plugin' button at the top of the page.
-5. Click the 'Select File' button and select the CodeMeta zip file.
+5. Click the 'Select File' button and select the Code Meta zip file.
 6. Click the 'Install Now' button.
 7. Click the blue 'Activate Now' button.